Independent Cocoa Monitoring (ICM)

 Bridging the information gap on forest infractions

-in February 2018, REM started a 18 months project to improve forest governance in Ivory Coast by strengthening civil society led Independent Forest Monitoring and linking it to demand side measures to combat illegal logging, particularly the EU Timber Regulation.
+Since February 2018, REM is implementing a project to improve forest governance in Ivory Coast by strengthening civil society led Independent Forest Monitoring and linking it to demand side measures to combat illegal logging, particularly the EU Timber Regulation.